-An important feature of authentication needs careful consideration in connection with admitting AI evidence.67 Normally, a party has fulfilled its obligation to authenticate nontestimonial evidence by producing facts that are sufficient for a reasonable factfinder to conclude that the evidence more likely than not is what the proponent claims it is.68 In other words, by a mere preponderance.
-This is a relatively low threshold-51%, or slightly better than a coin toss.69 However, not all AI evidence is created equal.70 Some AI systems have been independently tested and shown to be valid and reliable.71 Others have not, when, for example, efforts to obtain information sufficient to test their validity and reliability have been blocked by claims of proprietary information or trade secret.72 Moreover, some of the tasks for which AI applications have been put to use can have serious adverse consequences if they do not perform as promised-such as arresting and criminally charging a person based on flawed facial recognition technology, or sentencing a defendant to an extended term of imprisonment based on a machine-learning system that has been trained using biased or incomplete data that inaccurately or differentially predicts the likelihood that the individual will reoffend.73 to Rules 901(b)(1) and 901(b)(9).
+An important feature of authentication needs careful consideration in connection with admitting AI evidence.
+Normally, a party has fulfilled its obligation to authenticate nontestimonial evidence by producing facts that are sufficient for a reasonable factfinder to conclude that the evidence more likely than not is what the proponent claims it is.
+In other words, by a mere preponderance.
+This is a relatively low threshold-51%, or slightly better than a coin toss.
+However, not all AI evidence is created equal.
+Some AI systems have been independently tested and shown to be valid and reliable.
+Others have not, when, for example, efforts to obtain information sufficient to test their validity and reliability have been blocked by claims of proprietary information or trade secret.
+Moreover, some of the tasks for which AI applications have been put to use can have serious adverse consequences if they do not perform as promised-such as arresting and criminally charging a person based on flawed facial recognition technology, or sentencing a defendant to an extended term of imprisonment based on a machine-learning system that has been trained using biased or incomplete data that inaccurately or differentially predicts the likelihood that the individual will reoffend.

+The greater the risk of unacceptable adverse consequences, the greater the need to show that the AI system is unlikely to produce those consequences.
+Judges, tasked with making the initial determination of admissibility of AI evidence under Rule 104(a), should be skeptical of to Rules 901(b)(1) and 901(b)(9).
 They are Fed.
 R. Evid.
 902(13), which allows authentication of "[a] record generated by an electronic process or system that produces an accurate result, as shown by a certification of a qualified person"; and Fed.
 R. Evid.
 902(14), which allows authentication of "[d]ata copied from an electronic device, storage medium, or file, if authenticated by a process of digital identification, as shown by a certification of a qualified person."
 Rules 902(13) and (14) would allow the proponent of AI evidence to authenticate it by substituting the certificate of a qualified witness for their live testimony.
 However, the qualifications of the certifying witness and the details of the certification that the evidence produces an accurate and reliable result must be the same as would be required by the in-court testimony of a similarly qualified witness.
 See Charles A. Wright and Victor J. Gold, supra n.49 §7147, at 43, stating that "[n]ewly adopted Rule 902(13)] allows the authenticity foundation that satisfies Rule 901(b)(9) [process or system producing accurate results] to be established by a certification rather than the testimony of a live witness.
 If the certification provides information that would be insufficient to authenticate the record if the certifying person testified, then authenticity is not established under Rule 902(13)."
 The same applies for the certification in Rule 902(14), certified data copied from an electronic device, storage medium, or file.
 See AI as Evidence at 93.